Arm Lift Arlington

 - Discuss likely outcomes of arm lift surgery and any risks or potential complications

 It’s very important to understand all aspects of your arm lift procedure.
-It’s natural to feel some anxiety, whether it’s excitement for your anticipated new look or a bit of preoperative stress.
+It’s natural to feel some anxiety, whether it’s excitement about your anticipated new look or a bit of preoperative stress.
 Don’t be shy about discussing these feelings with your plastic surgeon.

 What questions should I ask my plastic surgeon about arm lift surgery?